FredRISC/CARMA/README.md

 ## Test your hardware (SoC) with testbenches

 Some testbences of Saturn-Soc and Gemmini-SoC are provided in the CARMA_tb.
+The easiest way to build these testbences is going to each generator's directory and use the specific make file to build them.
 If you want to build the hardware and test it with a given testbench in a single make command

 1. make CONFIG=<your_config_class> run-binary BINARY=(for eg)../../generators/gemmini/software/gemmini-rocc-tests/build/baremetalC/template-baremetal (testbench file location)